 Ointments and oils alone do not hydrate the skin and only offer a barrier type effect.
 How then, can you get this essential moisture into extremely dry skin without it stinging?

 The best way to do it is gradually!
-At Border Compounding Pharmacy our pharmacists will be able to customise the water content of your creams to match your skin type.
+At Border Compounding Pharmacy our pharmacists will be able to personalise the water content of your creams to match your skin type.
 We can start as low as 1% water and gradually work our way up until the skin is hydrated and repaired.

 For those with extremely dry eczema, we have formulated a version of our Pink Magic cream that contains less than 10% water.
 We call it our vitamin B12 Butter, but its probably best not spread on toast….

 If you would like a personalised and effective approach to managing your dry skin and eczema, come in and talk to our pharmacists today.